 Note: If you get a message similar to “AADSTS50105: The signed in user … is not assigned to a role for the application …” on Azure, you will have to either assign your user to the enterprise application, or disable the requirement for user assignment.
 More information in the Azure docs.

 The screenshot below means that the authentication was successful.
 We see “Where to?” because we did not access a CF application, only the UAA tenant page.
+You can try to open any of your CF applications to verify whether the role mappings configured are working.

 Hint: you can check the user’s details, including the groups that were mapped, by accessing the following URL: